 Our trustees pool their vast experience, knowledge, skills and contacts to help us achieve our charitable objectives.
 They provide this support for no recompense, for which we are extremely grateful.
 You can contact any trustee via our office at email@example.com.

 Michael holds an M.A. and D.Phil from Oxford University and trained as a Catholic priest.
 Since 2010, he has worked for the growth of civil society and democracy in Myanmar, in which education plays a key role.

-In 2020-2021, a key part of Michael’s role is supporting the creation of a new national education strategy for Myanmar, promoting higher education and digital learning as an opportunity for disadvantaged and under-served communities.
+In 2020 to early 2021, a key part of Michael’s role was supporting the creation of a new national education strategy for Myanmar, promoting higher education and digital learning as an opportunity for disadvantaged and under-served communities.

 A Cambridge University law graduate, former solicitor and mother of four, Lindy has been involved with Prospect Burma for many years.

 Lindy’s husband was born in Burma and she was already a supporter of the charity before she became a volunteer in the Prospect Burma office in 2006.